actionhanky/actionhanky.github.io/README.md

 # How to use

-###Portfolio
+###posts

-Portfolio projects are in '/_posts'
+posts projects are in '/_posts'

-Images are in '/img/portfolio'
+Images are in '/img/posts'

 ###About